warrenv/aula-test-backend-1/README.md

       - extract metadata and update the songs list.
   - Add redis to cache the song catalog.
   - Add better error handling/reporting.
+  - Add header parsing and code to allow for playback to start anywhere in the file.